mparno/fenics-web/source/demos/pde/navier-stokes/python/documentation.rst

     p_in = Expression("sin(3.0*t)")

-The variable ``t`` is automatically available as part of an :python:class:`Expression`.
+The variable ``t`` is automatically available as part of an :py:class:`Expression`.
 Note that this variable is not automatically updated during time-stepping, so we must remember to manually update the value of the current time in each time step.